Red Hen Publications

 It seems more likely that Bellatrix disdained the grubby little commoner from the get-go and may have found herself overruled.
 If so, she may have taken a deal of satisfaction in turning the tables on him.

-But, if anything, if we are to accept Sirius’s statement at all, he was probably regarded as a mascot more than as a member of that gang.
+But, if we are to accept Sirius’s statement at all, he was probably regarded as a mascot more than as a member of that gang.
 Or as a trained monkey.
 And I suspect that once Bellatrix (who is the kind of user who gives nothing back) and her confederates thought they had gotten all that was of use from him, they would have dropped the little mongrel, probably with a few choice personal comments from Bella, leaving him smarting and resentful.

-And the leaders of that particular group might have all been gone at the end of that year, anyway.
-So is Sirius just remembering that Snape had been taken up by that lot again after he finished school himself (if he even was, he seems more likely to have stuck with Malfoy’s rival group).
+So is Sirius legitimately remembering that Snape had been taken up by that lot again after he finished school himself (if he even was, he seems more likely to have stuck with Malfoy’s rival group).
 Or is Sirius simply being snotty about a Dark Arts-obsessed little squirt who didn’t know enough not to let himself get taken advantage of by the likes of cousin Bellatrix and her crowd?

 And again, Echo answers us nothing.